codeVimal/KinTally/README.md

-# KinTally by Varun and VimalPandiyan
+# KinTally by Varun and VimalPandiyan420